 After Michael’s death in 1994, Brooks chose to continue the family business with Wilson’s Decoys and spent many years displaying his work at art shows across the United States, including War Eagle and Country Peddler Shows, as well as various local holiday fairs.

 Taking a much-needed hiatus, Brooks has once again decided to pursue his passion on his own terms by creating the art that he chooses to create.
 Initially, Brooks’ medium primarily involved wood and wildlife carvings.
-His creative spark has been reignited in the last few months, and he is now exploring new aspects of art, including watercolor paintings and pencil sketches.
+His creative spark has been reignited in 2020, and he is now exploring new aspects of art, including watercolor paintings and pencil sketches.
 Brooks believes art is meant to be fun rather than feel like a tedious chore, and he is choosing to create the art that brings him joy.
 Brooks retired from construction in September 2021.
 He is now creating art full time.

-In addition to woodcarvings and original watercolor paintings, high-quality fine art prints and note cards are now available.
-The prints are printed on Moab Entrada Rag Natural 290.
+In addition to woodcarvings and original watercolor paintings, high-quality fine art prints, canvas prints and note cards are now available.
 Items available for purchase will be listed on the store page.

 Brooks’ mother and sister, Sylvia and Blakeley Wilson, are well-known contemporary folk artists and have Wilson & Wilson Folk Art Co. in Eureka Springs, Arkansas.

 Visit Blakeley and Sylvia’s store in Eureka Springs, Arkansas and online